munificent/game-programming-patterns/book/spatial-partition.markdown

         <aside name="sort">

-        This is directly analagous to sorted binary search trees like red-black trees or AVL trees: when you add a single item, you may end up needing to re-sort the tree and shuffle a bunch of nodes around.
+        This is directly analogous to sorted binary search trees like red-black trees or AVL trees: when you add a single item, you may end up needing to re-sort the tree and shuffle a bunch of nodes around.